 Insurance companies treat settlements like business decisions and will not overpay.
 Insurance companies exploit financial distress with low-ball settlement offers.
 The way to negotiate a fair settlement is by showing how medical evidence supports disability.

 This is not easy because common sense does not apply to Michigan workers’ comp law.
-Medical and vocational evidence must be developed in according with the rules of evidence.
+Medical and vocational evidence must be developed in accordance with the rules of evidence.
 Having a lawyer evens the playing field and lets the insurance company know you are serious.
 An experienced workers’ comp lawyer can easily make up his or her fees through a larger settlement amount.